 3rd Saturday - Augusta Civil Rights Activist

-Instead of portraying a specific person, the Augusta Civil Rights Activist is a conglomerate of many different people, representative of the Black Augustans who took part in the local Civil Rights Movement.
+Instead of portraying a specific person from history, the Augusta Civil Rights Activist is a conglomerate of many different people--representative of the Black Augustans who took part in the local Civil Rights Movement.
 The character is a Paine College student remembering Jim Crow Augusta and training for the H.L.
 Green Department Store Lunch counter sit-ins in downtown Augusta in 1960.
 This is an interactive presentation in which visitors are encouraged to participate in a demonstration and sing protest songs.